-The Integrated Resource Plan (IRP) proceeding, R.16-02-007, issued Decision (D.)19-11-016, requiring 3,300 MW of procurement by all LSEs within the CAISO for purposes of longterm statewide planning.
-The Commission determined, for the 2017-2018 IRP cycle, that SDG&E is responsible for 292.9 MW of incremental procurement beyond the State's existing portfolio of resources.
+The Integrated Resource Plan (IRP) proceeding, R.16-02-007, issued Decision (D.)19-11- 016, requiring 3,300 MW of procurement by all LSEs within the CAISO for purposes of longterm statewide planningThe decision requires at least 50% of the resources to come online by August 1, 2021, 75% by August 1, 2022, and 100% by August 1, 2023.
+The Commission determined, for the 2017 2018 IRP cycle, that SDG&E is responsible for 292.9 MW of incremental procurement beyond the State's existing portfolio of resources.
 SDG&E may also be responsible for incremental procurement of LSEs in its service territory that fail to procure, whether by choice or by consequence, their allocation of the total procurement need identified.
 The Commission ordered cost recovery for this "backstop" procurement through a modified Cost Allocation Mechanism ("CAM") mechanism.
-As I mentioned earlier in my testimony, the cost allocation issues are expected to be resolved in the Spring of 2021, when a proposed decision for R.20-05-003 may be issued.
+As I mentioned earlier in my testimony, the A decision addressing cost allocation for compliance with D.19-11-016 issues are was expected to be resolved in the Spring of 2021, but when a proposed decision for R.20 05 003 maystill has not been issued.
 The decision requires at least 50% of the resources to come online by August 1, 2021, 75% by August 1, 2022, and 100% by August 1, 2023.
-Contracts for resources to come online in 2021 and 2022 are pending approval of Draft Resolution E-5139.
-This item is expected on the April 15th CPUC agenda.
-Additionally, a contract was approved in the Electric Reliability proceeding on 3/18/21 by AL 3689-E which is also awaiting the cost allocation decision.
+Contracts for resources to come online in 2021 and 2022 are pending approval of Draft Resolution E 5139.
+This item is expected on the April 15 th -CPUC agenda.
+Additionally, a contract was approved in the Electric Reliability proceeding on 3/18/21 by AL 3689 E which is also awaiting the cost allocation decision.
 Since the cost allocation mechanism has not been determined, the actual contract expenses have not been included in this ERRA forecast.
 In D.19-11-016, the Commission indicated that the costs of procurement undertaken by the IOUs on behalf of other LSEs would be allocated through a modified CAM.
 This "on-behalf-of" procurement is additive to the IOU procurement for its own share of the identified need.
 Until the Commission adopts the cost recovery for procurement undertaken as a result of the Decision, including an implementation timeline, SDG&E requested the Commission in its Tier Advice Letter AL 3707-E to authorize SDG&E to establish a new memorandum account, the Resource Adequacy Procurement Memorandum Account ("RAPMA"), to track and record costs related to the procurement of incremental RA capacity required by D.19-11-016 and related administrative costs.
+These applicable contract expenses are included in the Modified CAM - RAPMA memorandum account in this updated ERRA forecast.